thawkin3/nes-games-api/README.md

 # NES Games API

-This is a simple API built with Node and Express that returns metadata for every NES game ever published.
+This is a simple REST API built with Node and Express that returns metadata for every NES game ever published.

 ## Running the app locally